bhaprayan/isofit/README.rst

 .. code::

-  python3 -m pip install scipy
-  python3 -m pip install numba
-  python3 -m pip install matplotlib python3 -m pip install scikit-learn python3 -m pip install spectral python3 -m pip install pytest python3 -m pip install pep8 python3 -m pip install xxhash
+  python3 -m pip install scipy numba matplotlib scikit-learn spectral pytest pep8 xxhash pandas

 3. Make sure the isofit/ and utils/ subdirectories are in your Python path like this: